What's so good about soil blocking, anyway?

 What Kind of Soil to Use for Soil Blocking

 The foundation of successful soil blocking lies in using high-quality soil.
 If you're mixing your own, start with a rich compost.
 This will provide the necessary nutrients and organic matter to support seedling growth.
-Check out my post on how much compost is too much for seedlings, to get an idea of what amount to use.
+Check out our post on how much compost is too much for seedlings, to get an idea of what amount to use.

 Some gardeners also include extra organic nutrients to enhance the initial growth of the seedlings.